shravan9912/mpquic_ml_vb/README.md

 **Inspired and based on: https://multipath-quic.org/2017/12/09/artifacts-available.html**

-mpquic_actor_critic_v1 is a multipath implementation of the [quic-go](https://github.com/lucas-clemente/quic-go) protocol
+mpquic_ml_vb is a multipath implementation of the [quic-go](https://github.com/lucas-clemente/quic-go) protocol

 ## Roadmap
 - Implement different Machine Learning based Schedulers
 - _DONE_: Make this completely standalone, so that anyone can import this library without manual

-This version of mpquic_actor_critic_v1 is not dependent on quic-go, and can be installed as a standalone package
+This version of mpquic_ml_vb is not dependent on quic-go, and can be installed as a standalone package

 ### Pre-Requisites